Dobrunia/DrawingTool/README.md

 3. **Custom Cursor:**

-   - A custom cursor will appear on the canvas, reflecting the current brush size and color.
+   - A custom cursor will appear on the canvas, reflecting the current brush size.
 This cursor is visible only within the canvas area.

 4. **Undo/Redo:**